lreeves/romlauncher/README.md

 want to use the stable version of RetroArch (tested with 1.20.0) and not the nightlies which have a crash bug occuring when using RetroAchivements.

+## Log files

+When things break the log files created are essential in helping troubleshoot why - they're located in the /romlauncher/ folder on your SD card and only the 5 most recent are kept around.

 ## Contributing

 The build.sh script is barebones but will create a working .nro file in a